Welcome to the Center for Cross-Cultural Studies!

 CXCS is located at 201 Eielson Building on the Main UAF Campus.

-Do to overwhelming interest our Ph.D.
-Indigenous study program, as well, our Cross-Cultural MA program we will be unable to accept new students in the Spring 2016.
+As a result of overwhelming interest in our Indigenous Studies Ph.D. and Cross-Cultural MA programs, we will be unable to accept new students in the Fall of 2016.

-However, we still encourage you to contact us if you have questions about our programs or would like to consider applying for the 2016/17 academic year.
+However, we still encourage you to contact us if you have questions about our programs or would like to consider applying for the Fall 2017 academic semester.